ibm-functions/composer/docs/COMBINATORS.md

 | [`while` and `while_nosave`](#while) | loop | `composer.while('notEnough', 'doMore')` |

-The `action`, `function`, and `literal` combinators construct compositions respectively from OpenWhisk actions, Javascript functions, and constant values.
+The `action`, `function`, and `literal` combinators construct compositions respectively from OpenWhisk actions, JavaScript functions, and constant values.
 The other combinators combine existing compositions to produce new compositions.

 ## Shorthands